Good periodic maintenance is the best investment to extend the life of both the diaphragm pump and the sprayer.

 These checks must also be carried out at the end of the season or after 300 hours of operation (whichever comes first).

-Always check that the cardan shaft is correctly sized in relation to the type of machine and pump.
-You should also ensure that the PTO is always properly lubricated.
+Always check that the cardan shaft is correctly sized for the type of machine and pump and ensure the PTO is always adequately lubricated.

 To learn more, read also: DIAPHRAGM PUMP TROUBLESHOOTING: HOW TO FIX MOST COMMON PROBLEMS